DavidRosseljong/mhothair/README.md

 ## Support & Requests

-If you have an idea or need help, then join me on [Discord](https://discord.gg/mPKqEmT).
+If you have an idea or need help, join me on [Discord](https://discord.gg/mPKqEmT).

 ## Social